 Kene Holliday who played Detective Tyler on the Matlock series is a big supporter of Alice’s clemency.
 He has offered to work with her on projects upon her release.

-She is remorseful and agrees she deserved some punishment, but rewarding the worst offenders and giving Alice life in federal prison is not justice.
+She is remorseful and agrees she deserved to be punished, but a life sentence is very harsh for a first offender.
 Alice refuses to play the victim card and from the day she arrived in prison she has enrolled in and completed a long list of programs, courses and rehabilitative classes.
 She also mentors women in her unit.

 According to Alice: